 - Start by melting butter, then whisk together brown sugar, white sugar and melted butter.
 Add in pumpkin and vanilla and whisk together again.

 - In a separate bowl, whisk together flour, baking powder, baking soda, salt, cloves, cinnamon and nutmeg.

 - Pour your pumpkin mixture into the flour bowl.
 Use your flexible bench scraper to mix and fold over the ingredients until they come together.
 It will take a good bit of mixing together to get everything worked together.
 Sometimes I will use my hands to mix it together at the end.

 - Refrigerate the dough for a minimum of 30 minutes or up to 48 hours.
 I've found that ~2 hours works great.

-- Use a cookie scoop to ball up dough.
-Then use your hands to smooth and form an inch sized cookie dough ball.
+- Use a cookie scoop to ball up the dough.
+Then use your hands to smooth and form an inch-sized cookie dough ball.

 - Use your hand to gently press down the dough and flatten the ball.
 Bake for 8-10 minutes until cookies bounce back when you gently touch the tops.

 - Allow cookies to cool on wire rack for 10 minutes.
 Then use a spatula to move them to a wire cooling rack to finish cooling.